p2k3m/ResumeForge/README.md

 If the CDN begins serving 404/500 errors for hashed assets after a deployment, run the automated repair workflow to rebuild the client, upload the refreshed bundles, republish the distribution metadata, and re-verify the `/healthz` endpoint in one pass:

+> **Immediate response for `/assets/index-*.js` 404s:** Treat a missing hashed bundle as a publish/verify emergency.
+As soon as you see CloudFront return `404` for `assets/index-*.js` (or `.css`) paths, republish the distribution metadata and rerun the static verifier so cached manifests and CDN metadata realign:
+>
+> ```bash
+> npm run publish:cloudfront-url -- <stack-name>
+> npm run verify:static
+> ```
+>
+> Publishing refreshes `config/published-cloudfront.json` and re-issues cache invalidations, while the verifier confirms that the manifest, S3 objects, and CDN all agree on the active bundles.
+Escalate to the full repair helper below if the 404 persists after the publish/verify cycle.

 ```bash
 npm run repair:cloudfront -- --stack <stack-name>
 ```